jamesmclendon/Mac-Services/README.md

 - Change case.
 - Replace text in fullname, basename only, or extension only.

-## Case - lower & Case - UPPER
+## Toggle Case

-Convert selected text to lower or uppercase.
+If capital letters are present convert to lowercase, otherwise convert to UPPERCASE.